Drew Dober: Ultimate Fighting Championship

 A rescheduled bout with Erik Koch was expected to take place on September 10, 2016 at UFC 203.
 However on August 11, Koch pulled out again due to injury and was replaced by promotional newcomer Jason Gonzalez.
 He won the fight via TKO in the first round.

 Dober next faced Olivier Aubin-Mercier on December 10, 2016 at UFC 206.
 He lost the fight via submission in the second round.

 Dober then faced Josh Burkman on July 29, 2017 at UFC 214.
 He won by first round knockout.

-Drew faced Frank Camacho in a welterweight bout on January 27, 2018 at UFC on Fox: Jacaré vs. Brunson 2.
+Drew faced Frank Camacho in a welterweight bout on January 27, 2018 at UFC on Fox 27.
 He won the fight via unanimous decision.

 This fight earned him the Fight of the Night bonus.

 Dober faced Jon Tuck in a lightweight bout on August 25, 2018 at UFC Fight Night 135.
 He won the fight by unanimous decision.

 Dober faced Beneil Dariush on March 9, 2019 at UFC Fight Night 146.
 He lost the fight via submission in the second round.

 Dober faced Polo Reyes on June 29, 2019 at UFC on ESPN 3.
 He won the fight via knockout in the first round.

 Dober faced Nasrat Haqparast on January 18, 2020 at UFC 246.
 He won the fight via knockout in the first round.
 This win earned him a Performance of the Night award.

 Dober was expected to face Carlos Diego Ferreira on May 2, 2020 at UFC Fight Night: Hermansson vs. Weidman.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date.
-Dober instead faced Alexander Hernandez on May 13, 2020 at UFC Fight Night: Smith vs. Teixeira.
+Dober instead faced Alexander Hernandez on May 13, 2020 at UFC Fight Night 171.
 He won the fight via technical knockout in round two.
 This fight earned him another Performance of the Night award.

-The bout with Ferreira was rescheduled for November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
+The bout with Ferreira was rescheduled for November 7, 2020 at UFC on ESPN 17.
 However, Ferreira pulled out on October 22 due to an illness and the bout was scrapped.

 Dober faced Islam Makhachev March 6, 2021 at UFC 259.
 He lost the fight via submission in round three.

 Dober faced Brad Riddell on June 12, 2021 at UFC 263.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.